A manifestation of order and beauty in nature is called symmetry.

 (The speed of light is about 3·108m/s, or more than a billion kilometres per hour.)

-Some accelerators collide beams of the same particles, e.g. electron-electron, while others collide two beams of different particles: electron-positron, electron-proton, etc.
+Some accelerators collide beams of the same particles (e.g. electron-electron), while others collide two beams of different particles (e.g. electron-positron, electron-proton).

 The Large Hadron Collider (LHC) at CERN in Switzerland, better known as the LHC, is the world's largest and most powerful accelerator, a proton-proton synchrotron.

-Synchrotrons have a circular (or rather polygonal) shape and consist of two pipes with a diameter of several tens of centimetres, through each of which particle beams are passed.
+Synchrotrons have a roughly circular shape (in practice, polygonal) and consist of two parallel pipes, each with a diameter of several tens of centimetres, through which particle beams travel.
 The particle beams in the two different pipes travel in opposite directions (see figure).

-In a synchrotron, beams of particles are accelerated along the two pipes by alternating electric fields, while magnetic fields guide and concentrate the beams, ensuring they maintain a circular trajectory and avoid dispersion.
+In a synchrotron, beams of particles are accelerated along the two pipes by alternating electric fields, while magnetic fields guide and concentrate the beams, keeping them on a circular trajectory and tightly focused.

 The first is the type of particle being accelerated.
 The heavier the particle, the greater its energy.